Tohby823/DSA-Project-Documentation-2/README.md

 The primary datasets used for this analysis are:

-- `Palmora Group emp-data.csv`: Contains employee information including gender, department, region, salary, and performance rating.
+- `Palmoria Group emp-data.csv`: Contains employee information including gender, department, region, salary, and performance rating.
-- `Palmora Group Bonus Rules.xlsx`: Contains business logic for assigning bonus payments based on employee performance.
+- `Palmoria Group Bonus Rules.xlsx`: Contains business logic for assigning bonus payments based on employee performance.

 These were provided as part of the HR Analytics case files.